Dragonmystic707/exalted-reincarnated/docs/System.md

 The Heroes are Flawed

-Despite all of their powers and might, Exalts are still human and carry with them their flaws–and this does not make them any less of a hero.
+Despite all of their powers and might, Exalts are still human and carry with them their flaws--and this does not make them any less of a hero.

 Dice
 ----